 - The Medicare website www.medicare.gov lists Medicare plans available in Minnesota.
 Compare health plans and medigap policies in your area.
 Compare Medicare prescription drug plans.
 Read about the different types of health plans: Medigap, Medicare Advantage, Medicare related health plans, Original Medicare and their prices.

-- "Low Cost Options for Prescriptions," March 2013, (PDF: 28.45KB/5 pages) lists resources for obtaining lower cost prescription drugs.
+- "Low Cost Options for Prescriptions," March 2013, (PDF) lists resources for obtaining lower cost prescription drugs.

 - List of Medicare Part D prescription plans in your area on the federal government Medicare website.

-- "Health Care Choices for Minnesotans on Medicare 2013" (PDF: 4.2MB/199 pages) lists Medicare Part D prescription health plans and the coverage for each.
+- "Health Care Choices for Minnesotans on Medicare 2013" (PDF) lists Medicare Part D prescription health plans and the coverage for each.
 Also includes general information on Medicare prescription coverage.
 It is published by the Minnesota Board on Aging and distributed by the Senior LinkAge Line, 1-800-333-2433.
 The Senior LinkAge Line representatives assist people of all ages in looking for lower-priced prescriptions.

 - Minnesota Health Information Clearinghouse Frequently Asked Questions and Answers has questions and answers on small employer health insurance.